 - You are blessed to fail a few times in your entrepreneurship, because you genuinely become a better person.

-- It is not how long you stay with a person or organisation that matters.
-What matters is how truthful and valuable you have been during your time with that person or organisation.
+- It is not how long you stay with a person or organization that matters.
+What matters is how truthful and valuable you have been during your time with that person or organization.

 - Dare to fail, only if you think you can learn something out of it, for your betterment.